Summer is a great time to spend more hours each week in your backyard, whether relaxing, gardening, playing, exercising, or entertaining.

 Another tip is to place barriers around your plants so pests can’t get to them so easily.
 This is particularly helpful for young seedlings that are usually pest magnets and therefore vulnerable to attack from common garden pests.

-Keep plants safer by placing barriers around them such as crushed eggshells, wood ash, shell grit, and even coffee grounds from your kitchen.
 Most garden pests have soft bellies that can be damaged by anything sharp and pointy.
 As such, creatures usually avoid dragging themselves over these items.

 Plant Greenery to Repel Pests